• Skip to primary navigation

 Filling being pulled out of a stuffed pepper with a fork.
 Others in background.

-• Vegetarian: Leave the chicken out.
+• Vegetarian/vegan: Leave the chicken out.
 Between the quinoa, beans, and cheese, these stuffed peppers have plenty of protein.
-Vegan?
-Omit the cheese or use a vegan cheese.
+Omit the cheese or use a vegan cheese to make this recipe vegan.

-• Out of black beans?
-Try pinto beans.
-I love to cook up a big batch of pinto beans in the Instant Pot and keep them on hand for recipes like this one.
+• Substitute pinto beans: I love to cook up a big batch of pinto beans in the Instant Pot and keep them on hand for recipes like this one.
 If you haven’t tried your Instant Pot for cooking beans, don’t wait!
 Beans go from dry to delicious in under an hour, no pre-soaking needed.

-• Substitute cooked brown rice or white rice for the quinoa.
+• No quinoa?
+Substitute cooked brown rice or white rice for the quinoa.

 Close-up of a fork pulling filling out of a pepper.